TDR’s Top 5 Psychedelic Stories For The Week of October 12

 Additional research anecdote independent from the MAPS press release above:

-TDR: There’s a growing body of thought suggesting psychedelic compounds plus assisted therapy can reduce costs for health care providers.
+TDR: Based on psychedelic stories in the news, there’s a growing body of thought suggesting psychedelic compounds plus assisted therapy can reduce costs for health care providers.
 Earlier this week, Canaccord Genuity inferred the same thing when it initiated coverage on Compass Pathways Plc (Buy rating, $80 price target).

 The investment bank stated: “Potential exists to price COMP360 “rationally,” treatment compliance can be high If an oral treatment such as COMP360 makes it to market, the potential clearly exists to price the product cost-effectively… The COMP360 regimen also eliminates any potential compliance issues, which typically leads to significant costs to the healthcare system per year.”

 This assessment was in relation to the treatment of Treatment Resistant Depression (TRD), in which PTSD is often a co-morbidity.